Terms and Conditions

 Please check your tickets as soon as you receive them and notify us immediately if they are incorrect.

-Tickets may be restricted to a maximum number per person or per credit/debit card.
+Tickets may be restricted to a maximum number per person.
 We reserve the right to cancel tickets purchased in excess of this number without prior notice to the customer.

-Cancelled Performances: In the event that live performances are not permitted to go ahead for any reason, customers will be offered to transfer their tickets to a rescheduled performance where possible or offered a credit note or full refund.
+Cancelled Performances: in the event that a scheduled performance cannot take place, customers will be offered to transfer their tickets to a rescheduled performance where possible or offered a credit note or full refund.

 Single seat policy: in the interest of the theatre and visiting production companies, our aim is to ensure performances are as fully attended as possible.
 It is our policy, wherever possible, not to leave single seats available when customers book either in person or online.